MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 ### Task 1: Open the Windows PowerShell ISE application as Administrator

-1. In the Windows PowerShell console, enter **ise**, and then select Enter.
+1. In the Windows PowerShell console, enter **ise**, and then press the Enter key.

    > **Note:** This method of opening the ISE will work correctly only when an administrator is running the console.